InvestmentSystems/recombinator/README.md

 </pre>

-Generate a sample of length n=1000 from an AR(1) process with coefficient 0.5:
+Generate a sample of length n=1000 from an AR(1) process with autoregressive coefficient 0.5:
 <pre>
 np.random.seed(1)